The Rite of Christian Initiation of Adults is a restoration of the ancient practice of initiation into the Catholic Church.

-RCIA is an acronym for Rite of Christian Initiation of Adults, and is a restoration of the ancient practice of initiation into the Catholic Church.
-It is also a process of conversion to Christ.
 Before 1972, the format of "convert classes" or instruction given by the parish priest to an individual seeking baptism was the normal practice.
-Since 1988, the RCIA dramatically changes this practice.
-Now, preparation into the Christian way of life is done by the parish community, around the Word of God.
+Since 1988, the Rite of Christian Initiation of Adults changes this practice.
+Now, preparation into the Christian way of life is done by the parish community, around the word of God.
 Catechumens, those persons seeking to become Christian, are joined with the community of the faithful in the Sunday celebration of the Liturgy of the Word at Mass.
 It is here that they learn to discern God's call to follow Christ and they begin to serve the Mission of Jesus Christ in the today's world.

 Who enters the RCIA?
 Anyone who is over seven years of age and is seeking baptism and wishes to become a member of the Catholic Church enters the RCIA.
-If you or someone you love are interested in finding out more about the Catholic Church or would like more information about RCIA, please contact our office.
+If you or someone you love is interested in finding out more about the Catholic Church or would like more information about becoming Catholic, please contact our office.

 Eileen Smith 949-234-1354